 Postdoctoral fellowship applications from candidates outside MIT will be accepted and reviewed on a rolling basis.
 There is no deadline for these applications.

-The next deadline for Fellowship applications from candidates who are already at MIT will be in early autumn, 2014.
+The next deadline for Fellowship applications from candidates who are already at MIT is September 30, 2014.

 Applications will be reviewed by a panel of expert reviewers.
 Funding decisions will be made by the steering committee of the SCSB.